FBAR vs. Form 8938: What’s the Difference and Do You Need to File Both?

 Both requirements carry severe penalties, but the penalty structures differ significantly.

-FBAR penalties can be assessed per account or per form, depending on whether the violation was willful or not.
-Non-willful violations can reach $16,536 per violation (2025 amount).
+FBAR penalties can be assessed per account or per form, depending on whether the violation was willful.
+Non-willful violations can result in a penalty of up to $16,536 per violation (2025 amount).
 Willful violations can result in the greater of $165,353 or 50% of the account balance per account.
 Criminal penalties may also apply.

 FATCA penalties start at $10,000 for failure to file.
 If you don’t file within 90 days of receiving IRS notification, you will face an additional $10,000 per month, up to a maximum of $50,000.
-There’s also a 40% penalty on any tax underpayment related to undisclosed foreiU.S. assets.
+There’s also a 40% penalty on any underpayment of tax related to undisclosed foreign assets.

-Many expats use these tU.S.enefits to reduce their U.S. tax bill to $0 while still meeting all reporting requirements for FBAR and FATCA.
+Many expats use these benefits to reduce their U.S. tax bill to $0 while still meeting all reporting requirements for FBAR and FATCA.

 What Should I Do Next?